Partner, Beeson, Tayer & Bodine APC

-When Robert Bonsall, '85, arrived at Pacific McGeorge after a stint as a school teacher, he entertained a vague notion of becoming a criminal defense attorney.
+When Robert Bonsall, '85, arrived at McGeorge after a stint as a school teacher, he entertained a vague notion of becoming a criminal defense attorney.
 His career plans took a sharp turn, however, after he met Don Wollett, a McGeorge professor and nationally known labor arbitrator who is now professor emeritus.

 Wollett encouraged Bonsall to enter labor law and become an advocate for private and public sector unions.
-Today, Bonsall is recognized as one of the country's leading practitioners of union-side labor law, just as another Pacific McGeorge graduate mentored by Wollett, Scott Boras, '82, has become baseball's preeminent sports agent.
+Today, Bonsall is recognized as one of the country's leading practitioners of union-side labor law, just as another McGeorge graduate mentored by Wollett, Scott Boras, '82, has become baseball's preeminent sports agent.

 With Wollett's encouragement, Bonsall joined the Sacramento firm of Beeson, Tayer & Bodine after graduating from law school.
 He's been there ever since, representing labor in a range of litigation involving such issues as wages, pensions and workplace conditions.

 Bonsall was raised in Southern California and began his undergraduate studies at Humboldt State, whose Northern California campus is, he jokes, "behind the Redwood Curtain."
-He received a B.A. in political science from San Francisco State University and, after teaching school, entered Pacific McGeorge.
+He received a B.A. in political science from San Francisco State University and, after teaching school, entered McGeorge.